humanmade/webpack-helpers/docs/guides/getting-started.md

 **Cleaning Up Manifests**

-The only remaining task is to ensure that we clean up the manifest after the Webpack DevServer shuts down; otherwise, WordPress will continue to try to load the files from localhost indefinitely.
+The only remaining task is to ensure that we clean up the manifest after the Webpack DevServer shuts down.
+If we don't, WordPress will continue to try to load the files from localhost indefinitely.

 We use the `cleanOnExit` helper to delete these files when the server shuts down: